bigskysoftware/htmx/www/content/docs.md

 The `hx-on*` attributes are a very simple mechanism for generalized embedded scripting.
 It is _not_ a replacement for more fully developed front-end scripting solutions such as AlpineJS or hyperscript.
 It can, however, augment a VanillaJS-based approach to scripting in your htmx-powered application.

+Note that HTML attributes are *case insensitive*.
+This means that, unfortunately, events that rely on capitalization/ camel casing, cannot be responded to.
+If you need to support camel case events we recommend using a more fully functional scripting solution such as AlpineJS or hyperscript.  htmx dispatches all its events in both camelCase and in kebab-case for this very reason.

 ### hyperscript